At a Glance

 ✨Tip Number 2

 Familiarise yourself with the specific guidelines and standards mentioned in the job description, such as ENA standards and DNO policies.
-This knowledge will not only help you in interviews but also demonstrate your commitment to meeting the company's expectations.
+This knowledge will not only help you in interviews but also demonstrate your commitment to meeting the company's requirements.

 ✨Tip Number 3